Dubai has announced the establishment of a new entity, Falcon Golf, which will serve to optimise the benefits the sport brings to the emirate.

 Saeed Hareb, secretary general of Dubai Sports Council, added: “Dubai has long recognised the potential of both golf’s contribution to the sport economy and the platform it provides to tell our story to the world.
 The entity will bring together the emirate’s fantastic golf assets and ensure that these continue to deliver for Dubai.

 "This is great news for the continued development of the game in this part of the world.
 With world-class facilities and courses, a number of professional golfers calling Dubai home, including Rory McIlroy and Rafael Cabrera Bello, as well as new courses coming to the market, we see a clear opportunity for future growth.”

 Falcon Golf will manage Dubai's involvement with the Race to Dubai, a season-long competition on the European Tour which celebrates both the diversity and shared passion for golf in 26 countries across the globe.

-Management of the Omega Dubai Ladies Masters and the Omega Dubai Desert Classic will also transfer to Falcon Golf from April 1.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Management of the Omega Dubai Ladies Masters and the Omega Dubai Desert Classic will also transfer to Falcon Golf from April 1.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.